 - Documentation as to how COVID-19 has negatively impacted your business (comparing 2019 to 2020 sales is an easy way to do this.)

 If you’re applying for a Second Draw PPP Loan, you will also need documentation that showcases how you utilized or plan to utilize your original PPP funds.

 Where to Apply for a Paycheck Protection Loan

-Originally, PPP loans were only available through banks and credit unions that were already designated SBA partners.
-Now, several fintech organizations have been approved to accept applications and provide PPP loan funds.
+If your preferred lender is not participating, you may want to check out the following options.
+These are Fintech institutions that we know are partnered with local lenders and are currently accepting applications.
 Each option comes with its own set of benefits and drawbacks, so you’ll want to be sure that the lender makes the most sense for your business and will allow your application to be processed quickly.

 If you plan to apply through a fintech company we recommend that you do it through one that you already have an account through.
 This will prioritize your application and ensure that the automated process has enough info to accurately pull from and better your chances of being approved.
 Check the list below for which companies are currently (or soon will be) accepting PPP applications, and we will continue to update this article as more are confirmed.